|Fresh tortellacci served with radicchio, parmesan and cream. Photo.|

 |Osteria del Montesino, Bologna; Via del Pratello 74.
 Photo.|

 For 7€, you get your of pick the pasta made that day.
 We both went for the penne alla zucca -- pasta dressed in a slippery mix of roasted squash, grated parmigiano and pan-frizzled pancetta.
-Our meal was so good that we couldn't help but ask the chef how to make it -- 1) roast squash, 2) stir with cheese and pancetta, 3) toss and 4) serve.
-Roasting the squash brings out the gourd's sweet taste -- a sugary note balanced by the savoriness of the salt-cured pork.
+Our meal was so good that we couldn't help but ask how to make it.
+The cook's reply: 1) roast squash, 2) stir with cheese and pancetta, 3) toss and 4) serve.
+Roasting the squash brings out the gourd's sweet taste -- a sugary note balanced by the umami of the salt-cured pork.

 - 8 oz. penne or rigatoni,cooked al dente